 “However, the real promise of the 5G dream will only be realized when we can drive the value creation through new and interesting applications (many yet to be conceived and developed) as well as much development that needs to happen to bring down the cost of 5G technologies.
 The dream network of 5G will take shape probably in 2021 onwards.”

-Industry expert Dr. Amitabha (Amitava) Ghosh, Nokia Fellow and Head of the Radio Interface Group at the Nokia Bell Labs elaborated, “New uses will arise, many not yet conceived, creating novel requirements that communications networks must be able to meet flexibly and cost-effectively in order to support operator profitability and the wider ecosystem.
+Industry expert Dr. Amitabha (Amitava) Ghosh, Nokia Fellow and Head of the Radio Interface Group at the Nokia Bell Labs elaborated, “New uses will arise, many not yet conceived . . .
 The way we travel, how we can control remote environments, how the infrastructure around us can support us, and how we produce goods will completely change.”

 According to Ghosh, every industry will be affected by 5G.
-With network speeds as high as 10 Gbps and extremely low latency, 5G technology will be the platform for enabling growth in industries ranging from information technology to automobile, entertainment, agriculture, manufacturing and more.
+With network speeds as high as 10 Gbps and extremely low latency, 5G technology will be the platform for enabling growth in industries ranging from information technology to automobile, entertainment, agriculture and manufacturing.

 Augmented reality will offer new experiences and ways to enhance traditional everyday transactions.
 Even simple tasks that today may take a lot of time or data, such as using your smartphone in a packed venue, stadium or airport, will take less time.

-Despite all of the advancements being made in the world of 5G, it’s still a brand new technology with a number of implementation hurdles.
+Despite all the advancements being made in the world of 5G, it’s still a relatively new technology with a number of implementation hurdles.
 Take a look at the top three things standing in the way of a faster and further-reaching 5G rollout.

-Because many existing mobile networks rely on lower frequencies, a 5G network would need to be built on a higher frequency.
-However, higher frequencies don’t necessarily work well in environments with a lot of buildings or significant foliage, Nirmalathas said.
-To solve for this, providers would need to build 5G base stations very close to consumers.
+- Infrastructure — Because many existing mobile networks rely on lower frequencies, a 5G network would need to be built on a higher frequency.
+But higher frequencies don’t transmit as well in areas with many buildings or trees.
+To solve for this, providers are having to build a number of new 5G base stations very close to consumers.

-Because of the cost to update, build and manage these new base stations and networks as well as connect homes and workplaces to the network, there would be a high cost of implementation associated with 5G technology making access a possible “luxury” at first.
+- Cost — Because of the cost to update, build and manage these new base stations and networks as well as connect homes and workplaces to the network, there could be a high cost of implementation associated with 5G technology making access a possible “luxury” at first.
 Not to mention the added cost of purchasing a new 5G-capable smartphone.
 T-Mobile is somewhat combatting that reality by making low-cost 5G technology widely available, though as mentioned earlier, it’s not the same standard of 5G that other companies are deploying.

-In addition to base stations, these 5G dense deployments would require other supporting infrastructure updates, including fiber connections and possibly new technologies like Integrated Access and Backhaul (a technology that would improve coverage and capacity), which would also take time to implement.
+- Time — In addition to base stations, 5G dense deployments require other supporting infrastructure updates, including fiber connections and possibly new technologies like Integrated Access and Backhaul (a technology that would improve coverage and capacity), which would also take time to implement.

 So, as an everyday consumer, you may be wondering: “Why should I care about 5G?”